-A Scary Number Of Americans Don't Think Muslims Or Atheists Have First Amendment Rights
+A Scary Number Of Americans Don't Think Muslims Or Atheists Have Constitutional Rights

 Nearly a quarter of Americans ― 22 percent ― either don’t know or don’t believe that U.S. Muslims are granted the same constitutional protections as other citizens.
-Roughly 20 percent don’t know or don’t think that atheists are protected under the First Amendment.
+Roughly 20 percent don’t know or don’t think that atheists are protected under the Constitution.

 These are among the findings of a new study by the University of Pennsylvania’s Annenberg Public Policy Center, released ahead of the Sept.
 17 Constitution Day, which celebrates the anniversary of the U.S. Constitution’s signing in 1787.